 Transitioning into fall with the Mediterranean diet is easy.
 Since the Mediterranean diet is very seasonal, there is no shortage of great recipes for the cold weather coming.
 The winter in the Mediterranean is mild but it can still get very cold.
 There are many mountainous regions of the Mediterranean and the villages in these mountains have a cuisine that is influenced by their environment.
 You can find slow-cooked stews, slow roasted meats, homemade meat and vegetable pies, homemade pasta, and lots of potato, squash, and pumpkin recipes.
+We hope you enjoy these healthy fall recipes!

 In New England, a lot of the same ingredients that are available in the Mediterranean are available to us here in the fall.
 Some of the fresh fall ingredients that I love using in my Mediterranean cooking are pumpkin, squash, regular potatoes, sweet potatoes, leeks, kale, cabbage, chili peppers and mushrooms.